PostHog/posthog.com/contents/handbook/engineering/event-ingestion.md

 Client libraries are responsible for capturing user interactions and sending the events to us.

 Note that various client libraries also can call `/decide` endpoint for:
-- posthog-js: on load for compression, session recording, feature flags and other autocapture-related settings
+- `posthog-js`: on load for compression, session recording, feature flags and other autocapture-related settings
 - other libraries: for checking feature flags

 ### Capture API